Matthew Lee (sociologist)

-Matthew Raleigh Lee is an American social scientist and university administrator at Louisiana State University (LSU).
-He is currently the Vice President for Agriculture and Dean of the College of Agriculture.
-In July 2025, Lee will starting serving as interim President of LSU, while a nationwide search is underway for a new president to replace William Tate.
-As a servant leader in higher education, his personal and administrative motto is 'Excellence through Innovation'.
+Matt Lee is an American social scientist and university administrator at Louisiana State University (LSU).
+He is currently the Senior Vice Chancellor for Agriculture and Dean of the College of Agriculture.
+He holds the Chalkley Family Endowed Chair in Agricultural Leadership.

+Trained as a criminologist, Lee received the National Science Foundation Early CAREER award and has published widely in the fields of criminology, public health and rural studies.
+Since 2010 he has held a variety of leadership roles, including senior associate vice president for research, vice provost for academic programs, interim executive vice president and provost, and interim president of the LSU System.

 Education and career

 Lee received his A.A. degree from Dutchess Community College in 1992, his B.A. from the State University of New York at New Paltz in 1994, and his M.A. and Ph.D. degrees from Louisiana State University in 1996 and 1999, respectively.
 He attended the Institute for Management and Leadership in Education at Harvard University in 2012.

 Professor

 In 1999, he joined the faculty of Mississippi State University as an assistant professor of sociology, and was promoted to associate professor in 2003.
 In 2004, he left Mississippi State to become an associate professor of sociology at LSU with tenure.
 In 2008, he became a full professor at LSU.